Episode 19 – Be more health conscious when drinking

 These tips will help you become more aware of your drinking choices.
 As always, start with one tip, and build up over time.
 You got this!
 To summarize the tips, understand what it means to binge drink, go for quality over quantity, cut out the chasers and the mixers such as soft drinks, juices, and energy drink and skip the big night out meal.

 Note: Remember to check out your state and national laws.
-Also, if you’re pregnant, under age, getting in a car or driving, taking medications or similar conditions, save yourself the trouble and skip on the drinking.
-Play by the rules, look after yourselves and use these tips to become a more health conscious drinker.
+Also, if you’re pregnant, underage, getting in a car or driving, taking medications or similar conditions, save yourself the trouble and skip on the drinking.
+Play by the rules, look after yourselves and use these tips to be more health conscious when drinking.

 Feel free to watch the video!